-As seen below, the youth unemployment rate is more than double the general unemployment rate.
+In the chart below, the youth unemployment rate is more than double the general unemployment rate.
 Banyule's youth unemployment rate increased from 7.6% in 2010 to 12.6% in 2015, in line with increased rates across the State.